lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 ###

-## Encoding-decoding
+## Encoding-decoding genotypes

-### Decoded genotype
-### Encoded genotype

 An encoded genotype is an unidimensional array of normalized values from interval [0, 1].
 This encoded form is intended to be an abstract numeric equivalent to the decoded genotype.
-The purpose of encoding is to provide a representation of compositional procedures, suitable for different machine learning techniques, such as evolutionary algorithms or neural networks.
+The purpose of encoding is to provide a representation of compositional procedures, suitable for different machine learning techniques such as evolutionary algorithms or neural networks.

 |  type                                | identifier | value                  | example encoded &rightarrow; decoded
 | ------------------------------------ | ---------- | ---------------------- | ------------------------------------